canonical/certification-docs/Self-Test_Guide-16.04.rst

 The following definitions apply to terms used in this document.

-1Gbps
+1 Gbps
-  1 Gigabit per second -- Network speed for Gigabit Ethernet (1000Mbps).
+  1 Gigabit per second -- Network speed for Gigabit Ethernet (1000 Mbps).

-10Gbps
+10 Gbps
-  10 Gigabits per second -- Network speed for 10 Gigabit Ethernet (10,000Mbps).
+  10 Gigabits per second -- Network speed for 10 Gigabit Ethernet (10,000 Mbps).

 BMC
   Baseboard Management Controller -- A device in many server models